AAPI News & Stories from across Southeast Michigan

-As the United States continues its battle against COVID-19 pandemic, it is also battling other social pandemics including a rise in hate crimes against Asian Americans.
-The nonprofit organization Stop AAPI Hate has reported over 10,000 hate incidents over the past year.
+Three years after the start of the COVID-19 pandemic, the United States continues battling other social pandemics including a rise in hate crimes against Asian Americans.
+From March 2020 to March 2022, the nonprofit organization Stop AAPI Hate reported nearly 11,500 hate incidents directed at Asian Americans across the country.

 The AAPI Storytelling Initiative: